mapr-demos/katacoda-scenarios/spark_with_zeppelin/step1.md

 This is a boilerplate tutorial for Spark and Zeppelin.
-The Spark interpretter in Zeppelin has already been configured to run on YARN.
+The Spark interpretter in Zeppelin is preconfigured to run on YARN.

 ***It will take about 5 minutes for Zeppelin to download and install (see init.sh)***